Sin Po (newspaper): Kwee Kek Beng

 Kwee Kek Beng was a Dutch-educated former schoolteacher who had been a contributor to Bin Seng and Java Bode before being hired as a junior editor at Sin Po in 1922.
 Like his predecessors, he was also a strong Chinese nationalist.

 By the second half of the 1920s, with the Indonesian nationalist movement gaining strength, Sin Po moderated its pro-China line and became more sympathetic to the Indonesian perspective.
 Kwee himself was a close personal friend of Sukarno and other leaders of the movement.
 Their like-minded counterparts at Djawa Tengah in Semarang also become more Indies-oriented.
 Many of the Sin Po group who had advocated that Peranakan Chinese 'go back' to China for work and education gave up on this campaign.

 In January 1927 the paper launched yet another publication, De Chineesche Revue.
 This was a weekly journal published in European languages, including but not limited to Dutch, in which Chinese intellectuals could discuss the issues of the day in a more serious manner.
 Kwee was the driving force behind the creation of this journal, as he had seen how many intellectual journals were published in the Netherlands and believed the Indies Chinese were capable of writing at that level as well.
 Henri Borel, a Sinologist, was influential in it for a time.

 In the late 1930s Sin Po shifted its campaigning towards fundraising for China and spreading an anti-Japanese message among the Indies Chinese readership.
 The paper managed to raise 1.7 million guilders from 1937 to 1942 for the Chinese war effort against Japan.
 A comic strip Put On, by Kho Wan Gie, also started to be serialized in Sin Po from 1931 onwards.

-During the Japanese occupation of Indonesia, Kwee managed to avoid arrest and hid in Bandung from 1942-5.
+During the Japanese occupation of the Dutch East Indies, Kwee managed to avoid arrest and hid in Bandung from 1942-5.
 Sin Po continued to publish in a limited form, without an editor-in-chief and constrained by strict Japanese censorship.
 Another paper called Kung Yung Pao, edited by Oey Tiang Tjoei briefly took the place of Sin Po in Batavia society during this era.
 After the war ended the paper resumed publication and Kwee returned to his position, but he got into a feud with publisher Ang Jan Goan, and resigned as editor-in-chief in 1947.